The Eraser: Recording

 Yorke began recording The Eraser with Radiohead's producer, Nigel Godrich, in late 2004.
 Work continued throughout 2005 between Radiohead sessions.
 Recording took place in Radiohead's studio in Oxfordshire, Yorke's home and Godrich's studio at the Hospital Club, London.
 Godrich said that working with Yorke alone was more straightforward than with Radiohead, as he did not have to manage the relationship between Yorke and the other band members.
 On The Eraser, he and Yorke were able to "pull in the same direction".

 The Eraser began as "intense" and "heavy" electronic music Yorke created on his laptop, much of which he created in hotel rooms during Radiohead tours.
 He felt it would not work with a live band, as "the sounds and ideas were not from that sort of vibe".
 Instead, he wanted to mainly use computers, but still have "life and energy" in the music.

 Godrich encouraged Yorke to add vocals and make the music more accessible.
 He identified passages that could become songs, edited them and returned them to Yorke.
 For example, Yorke said "Black Swan" was a "nine-minute load of bollocks" until Godrich helped him edit it.
 Godrich is also credited for extra instrumentation.
 Godrich wanted Yorke's voice to be "dry and loud", without the reverb and other effects used on Radiohead records.
 Yorke found it difficult to write lyrics to loops, saying he could not "react spontaneously and differently every time", so he translated the parts to guitar and piano and generated new elements in the process.

-To create the title track, Yorke sampled piano chords played by Greenwood and edited them into a new order.
+To create "The Eraser", Yorke sampled piano chords played by Greenwood and edited them into a new order.
 "And it Rained All Night" contains a manipulated sample from the Hail to the Thief track "The Gloaming", and "Black Swan" samples a rhythm recorded by the Radiohead members Ed O'Brien and Philip Selway in 2000.
 Yorke said "Harrowdown Hill" had existed during the Hail to the Thief sessions, but could not have worked as a Radiohead song.
 Yorke said recording The Eraser restored his confidence and made him excited to create music again.

 One song recorded in the Eraser sessions, "Last Flowers", was released on the bonus disc of Radiohead's next album, In Rainbows (2007).
 Another song, "The Hollow Earth", was finished later and released as a single in 2009.
 In 2005, Yorke appeared on the web series From the Basement, performing songs including the Eraser track "Analyse".